polygamma/aurman/README.md

 - `--noedit`: will not show changes of PKGBUILDs and .install files. just assumes you are okay with the changes.

+- `--show_changes`: will show changes of PKGBUILDs and .install files without asking

 - `--devel`: will fetch current development packages versions to decide whether a new version is available or not.

 - `--deep_search`: dependency solving will ignore currently fulfilled dependencies of your system and try to solve the problem for a system with zero packages installed.